ggranddev/twitter-api-integration/README.md

 # Turing Challenge

-This project is a frontend engineer challenge proposed by [Turing.com](Turing.com).
+This project is a frontend engineer challenge proposed.

 It consists of a simple responsive UI to visualize the last tweets from @makeschool, @newsycombinator and @ycombinator.